* Coaster Enthusiasts of Canada *

 LET'S START A CIRCUS (1973)

 By Enevig, Anders.
-Instructions for planning, organizing, and staging
+Instructions for planning, organizing, and

-a children's circus, including suggestions for publicity, costumes,
+staging a children's circus, including suggestions for

-make-up, and music.
-Also includes tips for a wide range of circus
+publicity, costumes, make-up, and music.
+Also includes tips for

 Published By: